Chevalière d'Éon: Life as a spy

 In 1756, d'Éon joined the secret network of spies called the Secret du Roi ('King's Secret'), employed by King Louis XV without the knowledge of the government.
 It sometimes promoted policies that were contrary to official policies and treaties.
-According to d'Éon's memoirs (although there is no documentary evidence to support that account) the monarch sent d'Éon with the Chevalier Douglas, Alexander Peter Mackenzie Douglas, Baron of Kildin, a Scottish Jacobite in French service, on a secret mission to Russia in order to meet Empress Elizabeth and conspire with the pro-French faction against the Habsburg monarchy.
+According to her memoirs, the monarch sent d'Éon with the Chevalier Douglas, Alexander Peter Mackenzie Douglas, Baron of Kildin, a Scottish Jacobite in French service, on a secret mission to Russia in order to meet Empress Elizabeth and conspire with the pro-French faction against the Habsburg monarchy.
+This is not confirmed by any contemporary sources.
 At that time the English and French were at odds, and the English were attempting to deny the French access to the Empress by allowing only women and children to cross the border into Russia.
-D'Éon later claimed having to pass convincingly as a woman or risk being executed by the English upon discovery and therefore travelled disguised as the lady Lia de Beaumont, and served as a maid of honour to the Empress.
-However, there is little or no evidence to support this and it is now commonly accepted to be a story told to demonstrate how identifying as female had been of benefit to France in the past.
+D'Éon later claimed that she had to pass convincingly as a woman or risk being executed by the English upon discovery, and therefore travelled disguised as the lady Lia de Beaumont, serving as a maid of honour to the Empress.
+However, there is little or no evidence to support this and it is now commonly accepted to be a story told to demonstrate how d'Éon's identification as female had been of benefit to France in the past.
 Eventually, Chevalier Douglas became the French ambassador to Russia, and d'Éon was secretary to the embassy in Saint Petersburg from 1756 to 1760, serving Douglas and his successor, the Marquis of l'Hôpital.